samupino/bestmessina-website/CONTRIBUTING.md

 To push the changes to GitHub go again to the "Source Control" icon.
 Here you will see all the files that you have changed.

 1. Click the `+` icon to stage all the files in the "Changes" section, they will move to the "Staged Changes" section.
 2. At the top, write a short message to explain what you changed (e.g. "update courses page").
-Then press Enter or click on the "Commit" button.
+Then click on the "Commit" button.
 3. Make as many commits as you want.
 4. When you are satisfied, push the commits to GitHub with `Sync Changes`.
 In this way, also the others will be able to see them!